 Biog / Resume

 Warwick Fyfe is a Helpmann Award winning Australian / International opera singer and Churchill Fellow.
 He is considered to be one of Australia's finest and most highly respected helden baritones.
 Warwick is an alumnus of the Victoria College of the Arts (Melbourne University) Opera Studio.
-He has sung with the Victorian State Opera, Victorian Opera, New Zealand Opera, and has had a long association with Opera Australia, singing many difficult and challenging roles.
+He has sung with the Victorian State Opera, Victorian Opera, New Zealand Opera, and has had a long association with Opera Australia.

 Concert work includes performances with the Japan Philarmonic, the Tianjin Symphony Orchestra, the Melbourne Symphony Orchestra, Sydney Symphony, Adelaide Symphony, Tasmanian Symphony, Queensland Symphony, Weastern Australian Symphony; the Auckland Philarmonic, New Zealand Symphony, Warsaw Symphony, and Singapore Symphony orchestras, and The Orchestra of The Music Makers (Singapore).